Tosin07/Tosin07/README.md

-Hi, I'm Tosin
--I'm currently interested in Frontend development -Currently learning React
--I'm looking to work with many other developers
+Hi, I'm Tosin.
+I'm invested in Frontend development; currently learning React to that effect.
+I'm looking to work with many other developers to facilitate growth in said field.

 - You can reach me on tosinogundele98@gmail.com

 <!---